Should I start a blog? 10 reasons to start a blog

 If you’re going to blog purely for fun and you don’t mind that your blog won’t attract too many visitors, it doesn’t matter how much time you spend on it.
 However, if you’re planning to start a serious blog, one that you can earn money from, you’re going to invest a lot of your free time in it.

-2. You think a blog is a get-rick-quick scheme
+2. You think a blog is a get-rich-quick scheme

 This may be the case for a handful of bloggers, and there are many bloggers who present it as a quick-money maker to make more money themselves.
 But, the chance that you will make quick money with your blog is almost zero.